 Erasure coding breaks down information into components and extends them with redundancy information using parity checksums.
 These are stored on physically different locations on a storage system.

 Erasure Coding (EC) is only available in All-Flash (AF) clusters.
 It can optionally be configured as RAID5 (FTT=1) or RAID6 (FTT=2).
-Four objects are created for RAID5 and 6 objects for RAID6 (see image below).
+Four components are created for RAID5 and 6 components for RAID6 (see image below).

 If we look at the stripe width (SW) in Erasure Coding, we have to distinguish the behavior before vSAN v7 Update1 and from vSAN v7 Update 1 on.